ZapDos7/design-patterns-examples/README.md

  - abstract prototype class, with a `clone()` method.
  - concrete implementations which override the `clone()` method.

+### Exercise 3a
+We use an app which simulates rabbits breeding.
+We use the `Cloneable` interface provided by Java and override the `clone()` method.
+When we run the main process we see that the original and the clone rabbit both have the same age.

+However, the `clone()` method belongs to `Object`, not `Cloneable`.
+An alternative to this interface is the use of copy constructors.
+We could also just implement our own `clone()` method.
+Secondly, the `clone()` method only creates a shallow copy, meaning if a class contains mutable values, problems will arise.

+*Note: It is worth reading [Effective Java](https://www.goodreads.com/book/show/34927404-effective-java) by Joshua Bloch for more info about the issues of this interface.*

+### Exercise 3b

 ## Pattern 4: The Factory Method Pattern

 ## Pattern 5: The Abstract Factory Pattern